Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Introduction

 \section{Introduction}

 Although visual object recognition has seen tremendous progress in the last years, not all object properties can be perceived using distal sensing.
-In particular, physical object properties like stiffness, roughness, or mass are better acquired through manipulation.
-Object recognition from haptic exploration can be also more robust as it is insensitive to lighting conditions and object attributes that may be irrelevant for a task (e.g., color).
-Deformable objects constitute an important case.
-Their softness or elasticity can hardly be perceived without making contact with the object.
-Furthermore, gauging their specific material properties may be the goal such as when estimating fruit ripeness.
+Physical object properties like stiffness, roughness, or mass are better acquired through manipulation.
+Object recognition from haptic exploration can also be more robust, as it is insensitive to lighting conditions and object attributes that may be irrelevant for a task and may pose a challenge for visual perception (e.g., transparent objects \cite{li2023visual}).
+Deformable objects constitute an important case in which haptic recognition can be particularly effective.

 Sanchez et al.~\cite{sanchez2018robotic} provide a survey of robotic manipulation and sensing of deformable objects.
-In this work, we focus on triparametric objects---solid objects such as sponges or plush toys, which are also the least researched object type \cite{sanchez2018robotic}.
-Our motivation is practical.
-Unlike works that employ robot hands with tactile arrays and complex haptic exploratory procedures (e.g., \cite{xu2013tactile,chu2013using}), we focus on single-grasp recognition---a ``functional action'' \cite{spiers2016single} that serves an application goal.
-The object is picked up by a manipulator and grabbing of the object itself should immediately serve to classify the object such that it can be sorted like fruit based on its ripeness or plastic/paper/metal on a single-stream recycling line \cite{chin2019automated,guo2021visual}.
+Objects are considered deformable if they have (1) no compression strength (ropes and clothes) or (2) have a large strain\footnote{Young's modulus of elasticity smaller than around 10 MPa.} or have a large displacement.
+Additionally, a classification to 4 types based on geometry is presented.
+In this work, we leave objects of Type I-III (linear, planar, cloth-like) aside and focus on Type IV: triparametric objects---solid objects such as sponges or plush toys, which are also the least researched object type \cite{sanchez2018robotic}.

+Unlike works that employ robot hands with tactile arrays and complex haptic exploratory procedures (e.g., \cite{xu2013tactile,chu2013using}), we focus on single-grasp recognition \cite{spiers2016single} that should immediately classify the object---e.g., fruit based on its ripeness or plastic/paper/metal on a single-stream recycling line \cite{chin2019automated,guo2021visual,patni2024online}.
+Such tasks are currently extremely labor intensive due to the need for manual object sorting.
+However, for example, plastic, paper, and metal differ significantly in their material properties and can be sorted through manipulation \cite{chin2019automated,patni2024online}.